Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Global fields

 \subsection{Effective Hilbert irreducibility}

 In this section we prove versions of Theorems \ref{thm:eff.Hil.lemma:Q} and \ref{thm:HIT.v2:Q} in the more general settings of global fields.
-If $P$ is a polynomial, $H(P)$ (resp.~$H_K(P)$) is defined to be the height of the tuple of its coefficients, considered in projective space.
+If $P$ is a polynomial, $H(P)$ is defined to be the height of the tuple of its coefficients, considered in projective space.
+We similarly define $H_K(P)$ as in Equation \ref{eq: relative height}.